chop-dbhi/data-models-sqlalchemy/README.md

 ## DDL and ERD Generation

+Entity Relationship Diagram generation requires the optional ERAlchemy package.
+This is included by the Dockerfile but not by the `dmsa` Python package.

 Use of the included Dockerfile is highly recommended to avoid installing DBMS and graphing specific system requirements.

 The following DBMS dialects are supported when generating DDL: